TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 ```

 ##### Enable A/B boot
-To enable A/B boot, please apply the following modification and specify the argument `B`.
+To enable A/B boot, please apply the following modification and specify the argument `B` when building.
 - u-boot
 ```diff
 diff --git a/configs/tinker_board_3n_defconfig b/configs/tinker_board_3n_defconfig